mParticle/docs/src/pages/integrations/apptimize/event/index.md

 mParticle's Apptimize integration requires that you add the Apptimize kit to your iOS or Android app, and the mParticle SDK will initialize and automatically map mParticle method calls directly onto Apptimize method calls.
 This approach means:

-* Every feature of the Apptimize SDKs is supported, as if the app had integrated Apptimize directly.
+* Every feature of the Apptimize SDKs that is represented in the mParticle SDK is supported, as if the app had integrated Apptimize directly.
 * This kit-only integration solely supports client-side data forwarding.

-The source code for each kit is available if you would like to learn exactly how the method mapping occurs:
+The source code for each kit is available if you would like to learn how the method mapping occurs:

 - [iOS](https://github.com/mparticle-integrations/mparticle-apple-integration-apptimize)
 - [Android](https://github.com/mparticle-integrations/mparticle-android-integration-apptimize)

 Add the Apptimize Kit to your iOS or Android app.
 For the Android kit, you must also add Aptimize's Maven repository to your `build.gradle`.
-See the Cocoapods and Gradle examples below, and reference the [Apple SDK](https://github.com/mParticle/mparticle-apple-sdk) and [Android SDK](https://github.com/mParticle/mparticle-android-sdk) GitHub pages to read more about kits.
+See the following examples, and reference the [Apple SDK](https://github.com/mParticle/mparticle-apple-sdk) and [Android SDK](https://github.com/mParticle/mparticle-android-sdk) GitHub pages to read more about kits.

 :::code-selector-block
 ~~~objectivec